freedomofpress/securedrop/docs/set_up_admin_tails.rst

-After Tails finishes booting, make sure you're connected to the Internet |Network| and that the Tor's Vidalia indicator onion
-|Vidalia| is green, using the icons in the upper right corner.
+After Tails finishes booting, make sure you're connected to the Internet |Network| and that the Tor's Vidalia indicator onion has no cross |Vidalia|, using the icons in the upper right corner.

 .. |Network| image:: images/network-wired.png
 .. |Vidalia| image:: images/vidalia.png